charlyraffellini/charlyraffellini.github.io/_posts/2018-02-16-aad-part-III.md

   ],
   ```

 This access is a permission to UserProfile.Read on the Active Directory Application.
-This means an access_token that has UserProfile.Read in its scope can read the profile on-behalf-of the user.
+This means an `access_token` that has UserProfile.Read in its scope can read the profile on-behalf-of the user.

 ## Let’s get a token and query Graph API

-As usual we will request a code which later we will change for an access_token
+As usual, we will request a code which later we will change for an access_token

 ```
 GET /{my_teant_id}/oauth2/authorize?response_type=code